ahmadawais/WPGulp/ReadMe.md

 # For MAC OS X run the following command with supper user
 sudo npm install

-# For Linux run the fo
+# For Linux run the following command
-# llowing command
 npm install
 ```